 - Secure adhesive backing

-These features prevent tag removal and duplication.
+These features make tag removal and duplication harder to do undetected.

 Frequently Asked Questions (FAQs)